LoraV/LoraV.github.io/_posts/2019-06-10-finish-a-story.markdown

 BREAST CANCER only took you indirectly.
 First, the machines used your body to wreak carnage on about half of North America.
 Then, they walked you off a cliff.
 Perhaps CLIFF would have been more accurate.
 Even BREAST CANCER DIAGNOSTICS would have been more appropriate.
 But anyone who thought the machines played fair was kidding themselves.

+[I decided not to change the death "BREAST CANCER" in the book.
+Men can get breast cancer, too.
+And they can get mammograms, as well.]